 It is frustrating for those responsible for securing the most at-risk hospitals to read about more mandates and best practices proclaimed from afar when they are fighting for every dollar they can get to simply keep their IT running.
 No one in healthcare IT and security is ignorant of the threats they face, and they all want to do the best they can for their organization and the patients they serve.
 There are good security tools available to them; what they need is the means to access them and put them to use.

-For more information about Ordr and how we protect healthcare organizations, visit our site or request a demo.
+For more information about Ordr and how we protect healthcare organizations, contact us to see our platform in action.

 Interested in Learning More?